 3. Promote Your App on Social Media and in Other Apps

 Beyond the app stores, advertising on social media, on the desktop web and in other mobile apps can be a worthwhile mobile user acquisition strategy.
 This type of marketing can be an affordable option, particularly if your mobile app has consumer mass appeal.

 - Advertise on Facebook, Twitter and Instagram.
 If you are building a consumer app that has mass appeal, you can benefit from advertising on social networks like Facebook and Twitter.
 You only pay when your in-feed advertisement leads to an install of your mobile app.
 Because up to 80% of people access social networks on mobile, it can be a great way to reach new users.

 - Remarket unactivated users.
 Some proportion of your downloads and installs will never activate.
 An unactivated user is one that installs your app but never signs up for an account or never performs a critical action.
-We saw in our Retention & Engagement blog post that remarketing can be used to activate (or reactivate) dropped-off users.
+Remarketing can be used to activate (or reactivate) dropped-off users.